A brief primer

 Specialization

-Since transcreation requires the skill sets for both translation and copywriting, a transcreator needs to qualify as both translator and advertising copywriter.
-Just as most bilingual copywriters may not have the technical writing skills to tackle many translation assignments, most translators aren’t copywriters and can’t do effective transcreations.
-Without education and experience working with concepts such as consumer behavior insights, spending patterns, buying motivation, decision making, response to features and benefits, brand architecture and positioning, segmentation strategies, and choice architecture, you can’t write effective copy, regardless of how comprehensive the brief may be.
+Since transcreation requires the skill sets for both translation and copywriting functions, a transcreator needs to qualify as both translator and advertising copywriter.
+Just as most bilingual copywriters do not have the technical writing skills to tackle many translation assignments, most translators aren’t copywriters and can’t do effective transcreations.
+Without education and experience working with marcom concepts such as consumer behavior insights, spending patterns, buying motivation, response to features and benefits, brand architecture and positioning, segmentation strategies, CTA generation, decision making and choice architecture, you can’t write effective copy, regardless of how comprehensive the brief may be.

 A copywriter with market research experience, for example, is a valuable team member for translating and transcreating advertising as well as surveys, moderator guides, interviews, and questionnaires.

 The mantra “Don’t translate, transcreate” points to the vast difference between translations and advertising creative copy.
-Translations can result, at best, in clever messages for the mind, while transcreations produce powerful messages for the heart.
+Translations can result, at best, in clever messages for the mind (at worst it can be the next marketing blunder), while transcreations produce powerful messages for the heart.
 (Remember that buying decisions, even in B2B, are primarily emotional.)

 Deliverables